-The biggest problem that happens with most such feeders or feeding-stations is that the seeds or specialized bird feed are left there for many days.
+The biggest problem that happens with most such feeders or feeding stations is that the seeds or specialized bird feed are left there for many days.
 Quite frequently, it gets spoilt!
 Infested with fungus and bacteria!
 That’s what goes into these little creatures and some of them become sick, to an extent that they die.
 People setting up bird-feeders don’t notice this.
 Why?
 It’s very hard to recognize birds apart.
 Imagine a group of a dozen sparrows visiting your feeder turn by turn.
 Will you be able to recognize all of them apart?
 Even if a few of them disappear, the remaining will keep visiting and everything will appear fine.
 And, when I say bird feeders, I also mean all the ways by which humans try to help birds by feeding them.
-This can be in form of food left in plates or hidden away in tree trunks for them to find.
+This can be in form of food left on plates or hidden away in tree trunks for them to find.

 What if the owner keeps changing the seeds frequently and keeps the feeder clean?
 Still, it is not a good thing to do.
 There is a theory that says that the feeders change the way birds feed.
-This is an easy way out for the birds and so their diet changes, their way of foraging for food changes and the way they feed their young-ones, also changes!
+This is an easy way out for the birds and so their diet changes, their way of foraging for food changes and the way they feed their young ones, also changes!
 They become dependent on the person feeding them.
 Apart from that, the birds also suffer due to change in their diet.
 Some develop nutritional deficiencies and reduced immunity too.
 These birds die down earlier than the birds that continue to search and feed themselves on their own.

 Feeding the birds can also have the opposite effect.
-A particular species of birds may become strong due to regular and easy to find food.
-They may become dominant and as a result the balance of natural populations gets disturbed.
-This can have some long term serious effects on the ecosystem.
+A particular species of birds may become strong due to regular and easy-to-find food.
+They may become dominant and as a result, the balance of natural populations gets disturbed.
+This can have some long-term serious effects on the ecosystem.

 If you live anywhere near a forest, farm, park, or anything similar; please avoid setting up feeders.
 If you still do so out of empathy, take care of them and provide a mix of food so that you cater for a large variety of birds and not just one species’ population.
-Preferably, set up feeders, only if you live in an over-crowded city and also if you vow to change the food daily!
+Preferably, set up feeders, only if you live in an over-crowded city with no parks and also if you vow to change the food daily!